a-zen/simple-server/README.md

 # Logging

-Logs startup, shutdown and receiving of request.
+Logs startup, shutdown and receiving of request to stdout / stderr.

 # Docker